KeychainMDIP/kc/doc/DID-scheme/README.md

 Upon receiving the operation the MDIP node must:
 1. Verify the signature is valid for the controller of the DID.
-1. The node should node verify prev hash
+1. Verify the previous hash.
 1. Record the operation on the DID specified registry (or forward the request to a trusted node that supports the specified registry).

 For registries such as BTC with non-trivial transaction costs, it is expected that update operations will be placed in a queue, then registered periodically in a batch in order to balance costs and latency of updates.
 If the registry has trivial transaction costs, the update operation may be distributed individually and immediately.
-The MDIP defers this tradeoff between cost, speed, and security to the node operators.
+MDIP defers this tradeoff between cost, speed, and security to the node operators.

 ## DID Revocation